 How can I share limits across multiple fields?

-To share limits across multiple choice fields, use this snippet.
-Update the
+To share limits across multiple choice fields, use the following snippet.

 form_id parameter and

 new GPLS_Shared_Limits( array( 'form_id' => 123, 'field_groups' => array( array( 1, 2 ), ), ) );